viamrobotics/docs/docs/services/slam.md

 ### Configuration Overview

 The following table gives an overview over the config parameters for ORB-SLAM3.
-All except for `mode` are optional, and all except for `mode` and `debug` can be used to fine-tune ORB-SLAM's algorithm.
+All parameters except for `mode` are optional.
+You can use all parameters except for `mode` and `debug` to fine-tune ORB-SLAM's algorithm.

 | Parameter Mode | Description - The Type of SLAM to Use | Default Value |
 | -------------- | ------------------------------------- | ------------------- |